FeatureBaseDB/www/content/docs/webui.md

 ## WebUI

-The Pilosa server comes packaged with in browser WebUI.  [localhost:10101](http://localhost:10101) This can be used for constructing queries and viewing the cluster status.
+The Pilosa server comes packaged with in-browser WebUI.
+When you run a local Pilosa server on the default host, you can access it at [localhost:10101](http://localhost:10101)
+This can be used for constructing queries and viewing the cluster status.

 #### Console